GustavoFri/GustavoFri.github.io/_pages/about.md

 My **E-mail**: *runzheyang2020@whu.edu.cn*.
 You can directly send an email to me.

 My **WeChat** : *Silenc1o*.
 Feel free to contact me.
 >"Silenc1o" is "Silencio", a word in Spanish, which means silence in English.
-Using this word is motivated from a fancing scene that really amazed me in one movie called *Mulholland Drive*, directed by *David Lynch*.
+Using this word is motivated from a fancing scene in one movie called *Mulholland Drive*, directed by *David Lynch*.

 <a href="https://info.flagcounter.com/NYhr"><img src="https://s01.flagcounter.com/map/NYhr/size_m/txt_000000/border_0F0E0F/pageviews_1/viewers_0/flags_0/" alt="Flag Counter" border="0"></a>